76ers get team-record 15th straight win, 121-113 over Hawks - Philly

-ATLANTA (AP) - JJ Redick scored 28 points and the surging Philadelphia 76ers set a franchise record with their 15th consecutive victory, holding off the Atlanta Hawks 121-113 Tuesday night to move a step closer to locking up the No. 3 seed in the Eastern Conference.
+The 76ers set a franchise record with their 15th consecutive victory and moved to the brink of clinching the No. 3 seed in the Eastern Conference, holding off the Atlanta Hawks 121-113 on Tuesday night.

+JJ Redick scored 28 points and the 76ers got huge contributions off the bench from two former Atlanta players.
+Ersan Ilyasova scored 26 points and Marco Belinelli added 20.

+Just two years ago, the 76ers won 10 games all season .

+"We all are greedy," said Brown, the coach who was there for the bad times and now is getting to savor what has become one of the NBA's most compelling stories.
+"We want more.
+I want more.
+I tell my team that all the time.
+This is when the fun begins."

 The 76ers overcame a tough outing for rookie star Ben Simmons, who missed the morning shootaround after coming down with the stomach flu.
-He still managed to put up 14 points, 10 rebounds and six assists before fouling out with 7 seconds remaining.
+He was feeling better by game time but still seemed a bit out of sorts, finishing with 14 points, 10 rebounds and six assists before fouling out with 7 seconds remaining.

 Simmons picked up a technical in the third quarter for arguing all the way down the court about a call that didn't go his way.

+"We had some lapses tonight where we didn't play that well," he said.
+"But we held it together."

 His teammates helped pick up the slack.
-Redick hit 6 of 9 from beyond the 3-point arc, while former Atlanta players Ersan Ilyasova and Marco Belinelli burned their old team.
-Ilyasova scored 26 points, Belinelli added 20 and the duo combined for nine 3-pointers.
+Redick hit 6 of 9 from beyond the 3-point arc , while Ilyasova and Belinelli - who started the season in Atlanta but were dumped by the rebuilding Hawks - combined for nine 3-pointers.

 Philadelphia went 17 of 37 beyond the arc.